offbynull/learn/Bioinformatics/input/input.md

 ## Transcription Factors

 A transcription factor / regulatory protein is an enzyme that influences the rate of gene expression for some set of genes.
-It does so by searching for and binding to a fuzzy nucleotide sequence called a regulatory motif.
-Regulatory motifs are typically 8 to 12 nucleotides in length, where each position may have one or more alternates.
+As the saturation of a transcription factor changes, so does the rate of gene expression for the set of genes that it influences.

+Transcription factors bind to DNA near the genes they influence: a transcription factor binding site is located in a gene's upstream region and the sequence at that location is a fuzzy nucleotide sequence of length 8 to 12 called a regulatory motif.
 The simplest way to think of a regulatory motif is a regex pattern without quantifiers.
 For example, the regex `[AT]TT[GC]CCCTA` may match to `ATTGCCCTA`, `ATTCCCCTA`, `TTTGCCCTA`, and `TTTCCCCTA`.
 The regex itself is the motif, while the sequences being matched are motif members.

-The physical location in DNA that a transcription factor binds to is called a transcription factor binding site.
-The binding site is located in a gene's upstream region (~250 to 2000 nucleotides before the start of the gene) and the sequence at that location is a motif member of that transcription factor's regulatory motif.
-When the transcription factor binds, that gene's rate of gene expression changes: either more transcription happens or less transcription happens.

 ```{svgbob}
   |- - - - - - - - - - - - - - - - gene upstream - - - - - - - - - - - - - - - - - -|- - - - - - - - gene - - - - - -|